-Homework $\#1$ Due: PAC Learning February 17, 2003
+Homework #1 PAC Learning Due: February 23, 2006

-General comments: Be sure to read the collaboration and late policies on the course web site.
+General comments: Be sure to read the collaboration and late policies on the "Assignments" page of the course website.
 In particular, you should attempt to solve these problems on your own before joining a group to solve them together.
-Also, from time to time, especially if asked to do so by students, I will post hints for some of the problems on the course web site which you can choose to look at, or not (but again, try to solve them first without the hints).
+Also, from time to time, especially if asked to do so by students, I will post hints for some of the problems on the course website which you can choose to look at, or not (but again, try to solve them first without the hints).
+And if you are really stuck, you are always free to ask me for a hint.